Hensel minimality II: Mixed characteristic and a diophantine application: Introduction

+Hensel minimality is similar to o-minimality \cite{VdD,PillaySteinhornI} not only in its definition, but also for having strong consequences.
+In Part~I \cite{CHR} we focused on the equicharacteristic zero case.
+In this sequel, we focus on the mixed characteristic case.
+We obtain analogues of many of the results from \cite{CHR}.
+In addition, in \Cref{sec:counting}, we give a new diophantine application, similar to the results by Pila-Wilkie \cite{PW} from in o-minimal case; for the moment this application is for curves only.
+Many proofs from \cite{CHR} adapt to mixed characteristic in a rather straightforward way; nevertheless, many proofs are repeated in this sequel, and for many others, we sketch the key ideas, so that the reader has the choice between reading the short version here or the detailed version in \cite{CHR}.

-In the mixed characteristic case, there are several candidate adaptations to the notion of Hensel minimality from \cite{CHR}, based on coarsenings, compactness, or on a more literal adapation of the definitions for the equi-characteristic zero case.
-We treat several of these variants, and in a most important case we show that they are equivalent.
-From this equivalence we derive the geometric results of \cite{CHR} also in the mixed characteristic case, with in particular some strong results on Taylor approximation of definable functions.
+There are several ways to adapt the notions of Hensel minimality from \cite{CHR} to the mixed characteristic case, based on coarsenings, compactness, or on a more literal adapation of the definitions for the equi-characteristic zero case.
+We treat several of these variants, and in one of the most important cases (namely $1$-h-minimality) we show that they are equivalent.
+From this equivalence we derive that many of the geometric results of \cite{CHR} also hold in the mixed characteristic case, with in particular some strong results on Taylor approximation of definable functions.
+In \cite{Verm:h-min}, equivalences of these notions are shown also in other cases.

-Central in the definition of Hensel minimality from \cite{CHR} is the condition that unary definable subsets $X$ of the valued field $K$ can be prepared by finite sets $C$ (think of the role of the finite set of endpoints of intervals in o-minimality for preparing unary sets in $\RR$).
-In addition, one imposes conditions on the parameters over which $C$ is definable.
-(In the o-minimal case, this comes for free.)
-This is mimicked in \Cref{defn:mixed:RVlambdaRVm}.
-It is surprising and rewarding that such basic conditions suffice to understand so much about the geometry of definable sets and functions.
+The name ``Hensel minimality'' comes from the intuition that a Hensel minimal valued field behaves as nicely as a henselian valued field in the pure valued field language.
+In equi-characteristic $0$, this is reflected by the fact that a pure valued field $K$ is Hensel minimal if and only if $K$ is henselian (where any version of Hensel minimality can be used).
+In mixed characteristic, this is still true if $K$ is finitely ramified (see Remark~\ref{rem:hensel}), but in general, Hensel minimality only captures tameness from the ramification degree on.